Eccentricities by JVG

 Colloidal oatmeal

 Two of my favorite additives that I include in every batch of my cold process soaps are kaolin clay and colloidal oatmeal.
 I love how these additives make the soap feel very luxurious and silky.
-The kaolin clay helps anchor the scent and also adds extra hardness to the soap and makes it last longer in the shower.
-The colloidal oatmeal is known to have great properties for the skin and I just love the feel it gives to the soap.
+The kaolin clay helps anchor the scent and also adds extra hardness to the soap and making it last longer in the shower.
+The colloidal oatmeal is known to have great properties for the skin, and I just love the feel it gives to the soap.

 Additional materials needed for cold process soap making